Austin mayor Steve Adler had to do something.

 “What they did in Austin is a bold step toward accountability and reconciliation,” says David Dix, a political consultant and managing director at LuminousStrategies.
 “We’ve never really had validated task forces.
 They’ve never really offered an analytical look at the history, and they’re never really staffed or propagated with relevant leaders or stakeholders, like in Austin.
 They very rarely have the teeth or ability to enact anything once they’ve done the studies.”

-Dix, who is African American, has worked with Republican governors Tom Ridge and Mark Schweiker and also served as a fundraiser in Pennsylvania for Pres.
-Barack Obama in 2008 and 2012.
-During last year’s Presidential campaign, he spearheaded Donald Trump’s controversial visit to North Philadelphia to talk about African American issues.
+Dix, who is African-American, has worked with Republican governors Tom Ridge and Mark Schweiker and also served as a fundraiser in Pennsylvania for President Barack Obama in 2008 and 2012.
+During the 2016 presidential campaign, he spearheaded Donald Trump’s controversial visit to North Philadelphia to talk about African-American issues.

 As for what Dix would expect from such a task force, he has one idea for what he’d try and tackle if he were part of it.
 He says he’d recommend an overhaul of the police civilian review board, and give it greater abilities to sanction officers who have stepped out of line.
 But that’s just one thing; figuring out the rest is exactly the point.